Undocumented feature

 An undocumented feature is an unintended or undocumented hardware operation, for example an undocumented instruction, or software feature found in computer hardware and software that is considered beneficial or useful.
 Sometimes the documentation is omitted through oversight, but undocumented features are sometimes not intended for use by end users, but left available for use by the vendor for software support and development.
 Also, some unintended operation of hardware or software that ends up being of utility to users is simply a bug, flaw or quirk.

 Since the suppliers of the software usually consider the software documentation to constitute a contract for the behavior of the software, undocumented features are generally left unsupported and may be removed or changed at will and without notice to the users.

+Undocumented or unsupported features are sometimes also called "not manufacturer supported" (NOMAS), a term coined by PPC Journal in the early 1980s.

 Some user-reported defects are viewed by software developers as working as expected, leading to the catchphrase "it's not a bug, it's a feature" (INABIAF) and its variations.

 Hardware

-Undocumented instructions, known as illegal opcodes, on the MOS Technology 6502 and its variants are sometimes used by programmers.These were removed in the WDC 65C02.
+Undocumented instructions, known as illegal opcodes, on the MOS Technology 6502 and its variants are sometimes used by programmers.
+These were removed in the WDC 65C02.